An overview of the types of lighting you may need in an emergency

 High Intensity Flashlights

 Lights that focus their rays into a narrow beam are called spotlights, and most conventional flashlights fit this category.
-These lights are especially suited for emergency work for numerous reasons.
-First, they tend to cast their beam a relatively long distance.
-This is useful when trying to see objects far away, such when inspecting the roof of your residence for storm damage, looking out to see rising water, or searching for a lost pet.
+These lights are especially suited for emergency work because they tend to cast their beam a relatively long distance.
+This is useful when trying to see objects far away, such when inspecting the roof of your residence for storm damage, looking outside to see rising water in a storm, or searching for a lost pet.

 Finally, it's worth noting that the Maglite flashlights are widely used by police, fire and EMS responders nationwide.
 This is further testimony to their ruggedness and reliability.
-If I could only have one flashlight for emergency use, it would be a three "D" cell Maglite.
+If I could only have one flashlight for emergency use, it would be a ML300L 4D LED Long-Running flashlight!

 I've tried quite a few area lights and the best I've found is the "The Siege" by Streamlight®.
 There are two basic models (with a few variants in each size); one that uses three "AA" and one that uses three "D" batteries.
 All of the Streamlight lanterns I've tested are well constructed and provides a significant amount of light for the size.
 These lights can be highly beneficial in a power outage because they illuminate such a large area.
 This can not only provide adequate lighting for home repairs, preparing meals, and reading, but also provides a psychological boost by allowing activities that give some semblance of normalcy.
 It's also worth nothing that these lanterns, which use LEDs, are about five times more energy efficient than their fluorescent counterparts that produce similar levels of light.